SachithKasthuriarachchi/DesignPatterns/Chapter 1/exercises.md

 - Subclass has the visibility to its parent class methods.
 Therefore, this breaks the encapsulation.
 - Class inheritance belongs to compile-time and it is static.
+- When we have to do some changes to the parent class, it may affect all the sub-classes too

 ## Question 20

 ### What is delegation?

-- In delegation , an object delegates its request to another objet which has appropriate methods to handle such requests.
-Delegation includes redirects.
+- In delegation, an object delegates its request to another objet which has appropriate methods to handle such requests.
+- Delegation includes redirects.
+- Delegation involves two objects.
+Receiving object and the delegate object.

 ## Question 21

 ### What is the main advantage of delegation?

-- Reuse
+- It enables us to compose behaviours at runtime and to change the way they are composed

 ## Question 22

 ### What are all the disadvantages of delegation?

+- It may reduce the readability of the code

 ## Question 23

 ### Write notes on Acquaintance relationship of objects.

+- Acquaintance means two object can request functionalities from each other but, they are not responsible for each other.
+- It enables loose coupling compared to aggregation which tightly couples the object
-- Acquaintance means an object has another object where both can survive without the other.
+- In aquaintance, one object can survive without the other.